bwmabe/scripts/README.md

 ### fix-discord.sh
 Fixes an issue with Discord not respecting default browser settings on linux sometimes.
 Adapted from [here](https://old.reddit.com/r/discordapp/comments/89c881/default_web_browser_setting_not_respected_by/)

+### flacsplit.py
+Recursively searches directories for `flac + cue` rips to split them into one `.flac` per track using `shntool` and `cuetools`.
+Sometimes makes mistakes when applying metadata.
+Creates a backup of the original single-file `.flac` and preserves the cuesheet to allow for manual correction.

 ### gen-password.py
 Generates either passwords made from random words or characters.